 The Bible: The Importance of Doctrine

-“I don’t want to study doctrine,” one person said.
-“I’m tired of doctrine.
-I want sermons to be short and inspiring – I don’t want them to be doctrinal.”
+“I’m tired of doctrine,” one person said.
+“I want sermons to be short and inspiring — I don’t want them to be doctrinal.”

-Need for classes
+Need for teaching

 How to avoid heresy

-• There is one God – Father, Son, and Holy Spirit.
+• There is one God—Father, Son, and Holy Spirit.

 • God the Father made all things through the Son, sent the Son for our salvation, and gives us the Holy Spirit.